Guillermo Díaz (actor)

 Guillermo Díaz (born March 22, 1975) is an American actor.
 He is known for films Half Baked (1998), 200 Cigarettes (1999) and Stonewall (1995).
-He is best known for his role as Diego "Huck" Muñoz in the drama series Scandal.
+He is best known as Diego "Huck" Muñoz in Scandal.
 Díaz has made guest appearances on Chappelle's Show, Law & Order, Weeds, ER, Broad City, and Girls.

 Early life and career

 Díaz was born in New Jersey to Cuban parents, and grew up in Washington Heights, Manhattan.
 In 1994, he landed his first speaking role as Spike in Boaz Yakin's Fresh.
 From there he began working on Party Girl as Leo, Parker Posey's roommate.
 His next role was a drag queen (La Miranda) in Nigel Finch's Stonewall.
 In 1996, Díaz worked in Jim McKay's Girls Town as Dylan, after which he appeared in I'm Not Rappaport.

 Díaz played Paco de la Vega al Camino Cordoba Jose Cuervo Sanchez Rodriguez Jr., a high school gang member in High School High.
 He later appeared in Freeway as Flaco, another gang member.
 While in Los Angeles, he did guest spots on ER and Party of Five.

 After finishing work on the West Coast, Díaz traveled back east to play a stoner named Eric in Brian Sloan's film I Think I Do.
 A similar role followed as Scarface in the film Half Baked.
 One of his co-stars was Dave Chappelle, who later cast him in several episodes of Chappelle's Show.
-In 1999, he landed a non-speaking role in 200 Cigarettes, and went on to act in both Ethan Hawke's directorial debut Chelsea Walls and the movie Just One Time, where as secondary characters one critic thought that he and Jennifer Esposito provided what little "comic spark" existed in the film.
+In 1999, he landed a non-verbal role in 200 Cigarettes, and went on to act in both Ethan Hawke's directorial debut Chelsea Walls and the movie Just One Time, where as secondary characters one critic thought that he and Jennifer Esposito provided what little "comic spark" existed in the film.

 Díaz played Guillermo García Gómez, a drug dealer/trafficker, in seasons 2-6 of the series Weeds.
 In 2009, he starred on the series Mercy, where his portrayal of the gay nurse Angel received negative criticism in online forums for being too flamboyant.
 In 2010, he appeared in the thriller film Exquisite Corpse.

-After having portrayed several Mexican thugs (cholos), Díaz was cast in 2010 as a Latino gangster named Poh Boy in Cop Out.
+After having portrayed several Mexican gangsters (cholos), Díaz was cast in 2010 as a Latino gangster named Poh Boy in Cop Out.
 When asked about being typecast, he said: "I [used to worry], but not really anymore.
 Now I'm just grateful that I'm working.
 I try to make everything different."

 In 2010, Díaz did a photoshoot for Pinups Magazine.
 The photoshoot featured full frontal nudity from Díaz.

 In 2011, Díaz appeared alongside Britney Spears in a music video for the single "I Wanna Go", and took part in a scene referencing his character Scarface from Half Baked.

+Scandal

-In 2012, Díaz began his role as Huck in the drama series Scandal.
+In 2012, Díaz began his main role as Huck in the drama series Scandal.

 Díaz was one of the many celebrities that acted in Beyoncé and Jay Z's video for "Run" in 2014.